 A new round of bracket predictions came out Monday following the weekend games, and two sites have Wright State seeded 15th, while another has the Raiders 14th.

 Both ESPN's Joe Lunardi and CBS' Jerry Palm have WSU seeded 15th and slotted to face No. 2 Auburn in a first-round game in Nashville.

 Sports Illustrated also has WSU facing Auburn in a 2-15 matchup, but the site doesn’t predict where games will be played.

 The eight first-round sites are Boise, Charlotte, Dallas, Detroit, Nashville, San Diego, Pittsburgh and Wichita.

-has the Raiders seeded 14th and pitted against No. 3 Michigan State in Detroit (in the same Little Caesars Arena where WSU will compete in the HL tournament).
+The Bracketville website has the Raiders seeded 14th and pitted against No. 3 Michigan State in Detroit (in the same Little Caesars Arena where WSU will compete in the HL tournament).